pwdo/FFC7-Main-Site/masterclass/index.md

 ### The Speaker

-No stranger to the Form Function & Class conference, Holger Bartel is a web design consultant and frontend developer based in Hong Kong.
+No stranger to the Form Function & Class conference, <a href="http://foobartel.com">Holger Bartel</a> is a web design consultant and frontend developer based in Hong Kong.
 He founded the design studio uforepublic and consults on strategy and designs & develops responsive and mobile websites with a focus on performance and high standards.
 He's also a part-time lecturer Hong Kong Polytechnic University School of Design and organizes Harbour front Hong Kong.

 ### Programme